 - chia seeds

 Unsurprisingly, insoluble fibre is the opposite of soluble fibre; it does not dissolve in water and therefore does not create a gel that helps bind stool.
-However, insoluble fibre is still very useful!
-It plays an important role in keeping digestion moving by increasing motility in the digestive tract and is therefore great for constipation.
+However, insoluble fibre for IBS is still very useful!
+It plays an important role in keeping digestion moving by increasing motility in the digestive tract and is therefore great for constipation in IBS management.